metadriverse/metadrive/documentation/source/reward_cost_and_termination_function.rst

 ###############################################

-Following the standard OpenAI Gym API, after each step of the environment :code:`env.step(...)`, the environment will return a tuple containing four items: :code:`(obs, reward, done, info)`.
-In this page, we discuss the design of reward function :code:`reward`, cost function :code:`info["cost"]`, termination criterion :code:`done` in various settings and the details of step information :code:`info`.
+Following the standard OpenAI Gym API, after each step of the environment :code:`env.step(...)`, the environment will return a tuple containing five items: :code:`(obs, reward, terminated, truncated, info)`.
+In this page, we discuss the design of reward function :code:`reward`, cost function :code:`info["cost"]`, termination criterion :code:`terminated` in various settings, truncation information :code:`truncated`, and the details of step information :code:`info`.

 Reward Function
 #################